-The Five College Film Studies major is in film studies as opposed to film production.
+The Five College Film and Media Studies major is in film and media studies as opposed to film production.
 While the film faculty believes that all students should be familiar with film and video production, the major is not designed to train students to enter the film industry without further training.
 As with all liberal arts majors, film is studied in relation to all the arts, humanities and social sciences and can lead to careers in teaching, arts administration, web design or freelance work in non-industry venues.

 Each student must have an adviser on the home campus and the requirements for the major may vary slightly from campus to campus.